pex-gl/pex-math/README.md

 Returns `m` transposed.

 ### `mat4.identity(m)`
-Sets a matrix to its identity.
+Sets a matrix to the identity matrix.

 - `m`: mat4